wilblack/lilybot/README.md

 # Getting Started

 ## 1. Install the Raspbian Operating System
 If you already have a Raspberry Pi up and running you can skip to step 2.
-If is best to start with a freshly installed version of Rasbian.
+It is best to start with a freshly installed version of Rasbian.

-We will set up a new Raspberry Pi model B with the Rasbian distribution.
+Set up a new Raspberry Pi model B with the Raspbian distribution.
 I followed the instructions here http://www.raspberrypi.org/help/noobs-setup/.
 The guide has you install NOOBS.
 NOOBS is a startup program that let's you install different OS's on the Raspberry Pi.
 In this repo I use the Raspbian version unless otherwise noted (JJBOT uses a different version).
 You will need an 8GB or bigger SD card to install Raspbian.

 Once you have NOOBS installed on the SD Card, connect the wi-fi dongle, enthernet cable, (monitor and keyboard if you have one) and finally boot up by connecting the power.